bitcointranscripts/bitcointranscripts/wasabi/research-club/anonymous-credentials.md

 Yes, it's called I think Ray Schwentz or that's what usually comes up.
 Anyway, so a bit more there because the same authors were working on this for probably a decade after this paper and they actually came up with something called Mercurial Signatures where they don't need so much crypto as much as in this paper, but in a very straightforward way they could achieve the exact same thing with these mercurial signatures.
 And even more, they were working on something called delegatable anonymous credentials.
-And the trick is that you could actually delegate the ownership of the credential to someone else.
+And the three keys that you could actually delegate the ownership of the credential to someone else.
 So in our case, that would be, I think, giving money to someone and I wouldn't be able to redeem it, but you would, which is actually pretty nice.
 Oh my God, I wasn't talking.